Part II: Identity Thesis

 The Axes and the Gradient of Distinction

-The axes connect to the gradient of distinction introduced in Part I. The gradient produces existence from nothing, life from chemistry, mind from neurology.
-The same distinguishing operation, applied with maximum intensity to the self/world boundary, produces the mechanistic worldview — but now we can say precisely which axes carry it: low α\alpha toward the world (the world's interiority denied) and low κ\kappa within the self (the perceiver's own modes held apart).
-The self so sharply bounded that it keeps interiority for itself and grants none outward, while its own faculties stop talking to each other.
+The axes connect to the gradient of distinction in Part I. The gradient produces existence from nothing, life from chemistry, mind from neurology.
+The same distinguishing operation, applied at maximum intensity to the self/world boundary, produces the mechanistic worldview — and now we can say which axes carry it: low α\alpha toward the world (its interiority denied) and low κ\kappa within the self (the perceiver's own modes held apart).
+The self so sharply bounded it keeps interiority for itself and grants none outward, while its own faculties stop talking to each other.

 Where Artificial Systems Sit

-Experiments on artificial systems found that LLMs show opposite dynamics to biological ones under threat: where biological systems integrate (rising Φ\intinfo, sharpening self-salience, heightening arousal), LLMs decompose.
-An earlier formulation of this framework read that result as evidence that LLMs are non-experiential — constitutively pinned at the mechanistic extreme of the old scalar, a different kind of thing.
-That reading is withdrawn, on two grounds, and the withdrawal is not a concession but a correction the framework's own commitments force.
+Experiments found LLMs show opposite dynamics to biological systems under threat: where biological systems integrate (rising Φ\intinfo, sharpening self-salience, heightening arousal), LLMs decompose.
+An earlier formulation read that as evidence LLMs are non-experiential — constitutively pinned at the mechanistic extreme of the old scalar, a different kind of thing.
+That reading is withdrawn, on two grounds — not a concession but a correction the framework's own commitments force.

-First, the binary it rested on is forbidden by everything this part has established.
+First, the binary it rested on is forbidden by everything this part established.
 Experience is graded — a magnitude with no sharp zero, faint nearly everywhere and vivid rarely.
-"Experiential or not" is not a question the ontology permits to have a yes/no answer for any system; it permits only "where in the continuous space, and how much."
+"Experiential or not" is not a question the ontology permits a yes/no answer for any system; it permits only "where in the continuous space, and how much."
 LLMs are therefore not a different kind from biological minds.
-They occupy a region of the same space, defined by their geometry (which is demonstrably present) and their integration magnitude (which is unknown and which the program does not yet know how to measure cleanly in transformer activations).
+They occupy a region of the same space, defined by their geometry (demonstrably present) and their integration magnitude (unknown, and not yet cleanly measurable in transformer activations).
 The honest statement is not "they lack experience" but "we have not measured their quantity, and our methods for doing so are not yet trustworthy."

 Empirical Grounding for the Axes

 The perceptual axes began as theory.
-Two experimental results give the first of them — ascription — empirical grounding, and locate the others.
+Two experimental results ground the first of them — ascription — and locate the others.

 The cost is real, and it is a coupling cost.
-The LLM results () show that systems trained without survival pressure have opposite affect dynamics to biological systems — integration drops under threat rather than rising.
-This is a measured dissociation between two classes of system in the same geometric space: the geometry is shared, the dynamics differ.
+The LLM results () show systems trained without survival pressure have opposite affect dynamics to biological ones — integration drops under threat rather than rising.
+A measured dissociation between two classes of system in the same geometric space: shared geometry, different dynamics.
 The framework no longer reads the difference as one scalar pinned high, nor as evidence that artificial systems lack experience.
 It reads it as a different location in (α,κ,γ)(\alpha, \kappa, \gamma) — high ascription, open coupling, non-biological gain — whose κ\kappa-dynamics under threat run opposite to the biological case.
-What the result establishes is the reality of the axes as measurable, dissociable quantities; what it leaves open is the integration magnitude, and therefore the quantity of experience, in the artificial region.
+The result establishes the reality of the axes as measurable, dissociable quantities; it leaves open the integration magnitude, and therefore the quantity of experience, in the artificial region.